UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_03.md

 Notes:

-There are different types of machine learning problems and each type uses different models.
+Some typical types of learning problem include:

   - **Supervised learning (this course)**
     (<a href="https://support.google.com/a/answer/2368132?hl=en" target="_blank">Gmail
     spam filtering</a>) which consists of training a model from input data and its corresponding labels to predict new examples.
   - Unsupervised learning
     (<a href="https://news.google.com/" target="_blank">Google News</a>)
-    which trains a model to try to find patterns in a dataset, typically without any unlabels.
+    We are not given a target column.
   - Reinforcement learning
     (<a href="https://deepmind.com/research/case-studies/alphago-the-story-so-far" target="_blank">AlphaGo</a>)
-    where a family of algorithms find suitable actions to take in a given situation in order to maximize a reward.
+    is about teaching agents to interact in the real world..
   - Recommendation systems
     (<a href="https://www.cs.umd.edu/~samir/498/Amazon-Recommendations.pdf" target="_blank">Amazon
-    item recommendation system</a>) which try to predict the “rating” or “preference” a user would give to an item.
+    item recommendation system</a>) fall under the unsupervised paradigm but with a specific focus on predicting ratings or preferences a user would to certain items.

+As mentioned before, this particular course focuses on supervised machine learning.

 ---